HomePublicationsInsightsChallenges in the Supply Area - conciliation between internal customers and suppliers

 In this sense, it is the role of the Procurement area to understand that the speed of choosing the supplier is crucial for the Logistics area, but at the same time it is necessary to negotiate internally the deadlines required by the internal customer, because if the project specification is not well , or if the selected consultancy does not have the necessary qualifications, the result of the contracted project could be bad for the company.

-For those who are familiar with the classic Kraljic matrix, they know that complex and customized services with a high financial impact for the company can be classified as items sectors.
+For those who are familiar with the classic Kraljic matrix, they know that complex and customized services with a high financial impact for the company can be classified as items selection.
 Hiring these services requires more elaborate work or long-term partnerships with suppliers that have proven their quality.

 For those who want to learn more about the challenges and techniques for managing purchases and supplies, ILOS regularly offers face-to-face classes of the course “Strategic Supply Management”, in addition to the online course “Procurement Process".